SapnaGulati/FlappyBirdGame/README.md

 # FlappyBirdGame
-It's a game which is developed using python language of a bird which is flapping in between the pipes and will die when strikes with the upper and lower piper or the upper and lower edge of the screen.
+Flappy Bird is a game which is developed using python language of a bird which is flapping in between the pipes and will die when strikes with the upper and lower piper or the upper and lower edge of the screen.

 # Intoduction:
 Flappy bird game is fully python based.